AstromDev/Platformer/README.md

 # Name
 If you have a name for this platformer, check the widget below!

-# Selling
-I don't know a specific price yet, but i first wanted some people to test it out, and say what we can make better, if they discovered any bugs/glitches and what we did well + a rating from 1/10.
-The money mad from the game will be split, and everyone will get the same amount.
-Also, if you have a website were we can sell our game, check the widget below!

 ![redline](https://user-images.githubusercontent.com/82232545/114261261-eabadd80-99d9-11eb-9918-84714562b494.png)

 Interested in testing, or contributing?